vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. In the code editor, locate the `static async Task<MessageResponse> PipeMessage(` method.

-1. Select the `static async Task<MessageResponse> PipeMessage(` code line, and then, to set a breakpoint, press **F9**.
+1. Select the `static async Task<MessageResponse> PipeMessage(` code line, and then, to set a breakpoint, press **Shift - F9**.

-    Visual Studio Code enables you to set a breakpoint within your code by clicking on the line and pressing the **F9** key.
+    Visual Studio Code enables you to set a breakpoint within your code by clicking on the line and pressing **Shift - F9**.
+You can also use the Run menu, New Breakpoint, Inline Breakpoint.

 1. Notice that execution stops at the breakpoint that is set, and the editor highlights that specific line of code.